10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Abbreviations

-You should try to name variables with a meaningful and unique name that reflects what it is.
+You should try to name variables with a meaningful, narrow, and specific name that reflects what it is.
 But sometimes you will write utility functions that accept any string or any number, etc. and you can use the following abbreviations.

 `char` - a single character, pluralized: `chars`
 `str` - string, pluralized: `strings`
+`num` - number, pluralized: `nums`
 `obj` - object, pluralized: `objs`
 `arr` - array, pluralized: `arrs`
 `func` - function, pluralized: `funcs`